martinm07/css-cascade-algorithm/README.md

 There is a function for discovering all of the rules across all of the stylesheets currently in the document called `getAllCSSRules()` which generates all the vital information which makes the output of the cascade interesting.
 The cascade algorithm itself is implemented in the `resolveCascadeForElement()` function, which&mdash;as the name suggests&mdash;finds all of the styles (as they are written in the stylesheets, different from simply using `getComputedStyle()`) that apply to the given element, giving the information of how the element got its visual appearance, as well as information on the cascade process itself.

 `getAllCSSRules()` also takes in detached sheets (i.e. `CSSStyleSheet` objects not in `document.styleSheets`) that you would like to be considered by the cascade algorithm.
-In the demo, I put in a copy of one of Firefox's User-Agent stylesheets (because UA stylsheets aren't discoverable through `document.styleSheets`).
+In the demo, I put in a copy of one of Firefox's User-Agent stylesheets (because UA stylesheets aren't discoverable through `document.styleSheets`).
 And on top of performing the cascade, `resolveCascadeForElement()` also discovers the inline styles of the element which is being passed in, so that they too may participate.

 All of the interesting code is inside [src/cascade.ts](src/cascade.ts).
 The Vite/Svelte app around it serves as a tech demo for this cascade algorithm implementation.
 To see the demo, run the following: